 Adjunct quality – a characteristic of beer aroma, flavor, and mouthfeel that reflects the use of higher percentages of non-malt fermentables.
 Can present as a corny character, a lighter body than an all-malt product, or a generally thinner-tasting beer.
 Does not necessarily imply the use of any specific adjunct.

 DMS – Dimethyl Sulfide, which can take on a wide range of perceptual characteristics.
-Most are inappropriate in any style of beer; however, a light cooked corn quality may be apparent in beers with high levels of Pilsner malt.
+Most are inappropriate in any style of beer; however, a light, background cooked corn quality may be noted and is acceptable in beers with high levels of Pilsner malt.
 When the guidelines state that any levels of DMS are appropriate, it is this light cooked corn flavor, not other cooked vegetable characteristics or other DMS flavors.

 Rustic – coarse, hearty, robust character reminiscent of older, traditional ingredients; perhaps less refined as a general sensory experience.

-Belgian Lace (Lacing) – a characteristic and persistent latticework pattern of foam left on the inside of the glass as a beer is consumed.
-The look is reminiscent of fine lacework from Brussels or Belgium, and is a desirable indicator of beer quality in Belgium.
+Belgian Lace, Lacing – a characteristic and persistent latticework pattern of foam left on the inside of the glass as a beer is consumed.
+The look is reminiscent of fine lacework from Belgium, where it is considered a desirable indicator of beer quality.

 Legs – a pattern that a beverage leaves on the inside of a glass after a portion has been consumed.
 The term refers to the droplets that slowly fall in streams from beverage residue on the side of the glass.
 Not an indication of quality, but can indicate a higher alcohol, sugar, or glycerol content.

-Note that SRM is a measure of beer color density more than hue/tint.
+Note that SRM is a measure of beer color density more than hue, tint, or shade.
 Keep this in mind when attempting to use only SRM numbers when describing beers.
-Within these Guidelines, beer color descriptors generally follow this mapping to SRM values:
+Within these Guidelines, beer color descriptors generally approximate this mapping to SRM values:

 Style Tag Reference